greenelab/deep-review/sections/06_discussion.md

 correlation between model predictions on these examples and their signal values can be used to evaluate if the model correctly ranks these examples between positive and negative examples.

-#### Formulation of a performance upper bound

-Genome-wide signals across experiments can lead to different sets of positive examples.
-When experimental replicates do not completely agree, perfect recall at a low FDR is not possible.
-The upper bound on the recall is the fraction of positive examples that are in agreement across experiments.
-This fraction will vary depending on the available experimental data.
-Reproducibility for experimental replicates from the same lab is typically higher than experimental replicates across multiple labs.
-One way to handle the range of reproducibility is the use of multiple reproducibility criteria such as reproducibility across technical replicates, biological replicates from the same lab, and biological replicates from multiple labs.

 ### Interpretation